 As industrial activity increased in the Calumet area after World War I, the Harbor decided that it needed more classification capacity.
 The result was a new hump yard built near Blue Island in 1926.
 Blue Island Yard had a 44-track classification yard and large facility for loading and servicing ice-cooled refrigerator cars.
 The yard became a departure point for many of NYC's eastbound road freights, while Gibson remained the terminus for westbounds.
 The eastbounds of course used the Harbor main to reach Gibson, where they either continued east on the MC main or headed north on the former CI&S to access NYC's ex-LS&MS Water Level Route at Indiana Harbor.

 Consequently, the Harbor is now more of a common-use facility with run-throughs a frequent occurrence.
-Today, only about one in every four trains on the Harbor's main line is an IHB move, but since many trains of the Class I roads head for Blue Island and Gibson yards, they remain very busy locations.
-Many of Chicago's "loose-car" yards of the past are now predominantly intermodal terminals (BNSF's Corwith and Cicero yards and CN's Markham yard are good examples), so Blue Island has emerged as a major destination for general merchandise traffic of the Class I roads.
+Today, only about one in every four trains on the Harbor's main line is an IHB movement, but since many trains of the Class I roads still head for Blue Island and Gibson yards, they remain very busy locations.
+Several Class I classification yards of the past are now predominantly intermodal terminals, so Blue Island has emerged as a major destination for general merchandise traffic of the Class I roads.

-Even so, the lean years of the late '70s and early '80s brought about the closing of Gibson Yard as a major hump facility.
-Blue Island was sufficient to handle the loose-car traffic, but Gibson did not remain shut down for long.
-It rose from the dead in the 1990s as an auto rack facility.
+Since Blue Island was sufficient to handle general merchandise traffic, the lean years of the late '70s and early '80s saw the closing of Gibson Yard as a major hump facility.
+However, it did not remain shut down for long.
+It rose from the dead in the 1990s as a dedicated auto rack facility.
 It turned out to be the right location for eastern and western roads to interchange automobile and truck shipments.
-Today's Gibson Yard is only about one-third the size of the old one (and of course the humps are long gone), but it is an important part of the Chicago rail network.
-IHB performs all switching services at Gibson, but most trains delivering racks to the yard belong to the Class Is.
+Today's Gibson Yard is only one-third the size of the old one (and of course the humps are long gone), but it is an important part of the Chicago rail network.
+IHB performs all switching and transfer services at Gibson.

-In 1961, a cash-starved Chicago & North Western sold its 20% stake in the Harbor, and in the financial maneuvering that followed New York Central reduced its share of the IHB to 51%, while Milwaukee Road increased its share to 49%.
+In 1961, the Chicago & North Western sold its 20% stake in the Harbor, and in the financial maneuvering that followed, New York Central reduced its controlling share of the IHB to 51%, while Milwaukee Road increased its share to 49%.
 In 1968, Penn Central inherited NYC's share, and with the collapse of PC in 1970, Conrail would assume this controlling interest in 1976.
 Meanwhile, the demise of the Milwaukee in the late '70s led to the Soo Line and subsequently Canadian Pacific acquiring the minority interest.
-When Conrail was broken up in 1999, Norfolk Southern and CSX divided up CR's share equally, so that now NS and CSX each have a 25.5% stake with CP owning the rest.
-In addition, NS and CSX are the lessors of the Harbor's leased trackage (the ex-CI&S line and the main line between Calumet Park and Gibson).
-Reportedly, a new 99 year lease was negotiated in 2005.
+When Conrail was broken up in 1999, some of its property was retained by Conrail Shared Assets instead of being parcelled out between NS and CSX.
+Included was the 51% controlling interest in the Harbor.
+However, Conrail SA's seats on IHB's board of directors are occupied on a 50-50 basis by NS and CSX executives, with the stipulation (required by the Surface Transportation Board ruling) that they are to act in unison on any issue coming before the board.
+Any disagreements between them must be worked out in advance of a vote so that the 51% control of IHB is retained.
+Failure to do so would require binding arbitration which neither NS nor CSX wants.
+Thus for anything to get done, the NS and CSX board members must act together.

 The Harbor is now a smaller railroad.
 Ironically, the East Chicago Belt--the railroad that began it all back in 1907--has been abandoned for all but a mile of its length.
 And except for a short distance near Argo, the stockyards branch was torn up in the 1980s, with IHB now using trackage rights on a parallel Belt Railway line.
 Only a couple of miles of the Gary & Western remain, but the Harbor still reaches Burns Harbor on trackage rights over NS's ex-NYC main line.
 The Port of Indiana was built near the Burns Harbor inlet in the early 1970s, and IHB now switches the facility.
 The port experienced rapid growth in the 1990s, with nearly 100 ships per year docking there, as well as several hundred barges.
 Most of the ships use the St.Lawrence Seaway, which is open about nine months of the year.
 In addition, IHB serves some of the steel-related industries in the area and a large grain elevator.
 At least one train a day runs out to the port and back.